Graylog2/graylog2-server/README.markdown

 Follow the [contributors guide](https://www.graylog.org/community) and read [the contributing instructions](CONTRIBUTING.md) to get started.

-Do you want to get paid for developing our open source product?
+Do you want to get paid for developing our free and open product?
 Apply for one of our [jobs](https://www.graylog.org/careers)!

 ## Staying in Touch